Nictiz/Nictiz-tooling-R4-QA/README.md

 This repository contains automated tooling for FHIR R4 conformance resources (profiles, terminology resources, etc.) which are produced according the [Nictiz profiling guidelines](https://informatiestandaarden.nictiz.nl/wiki/FHIR:V1.0_FHIR_Profiling_Guidelines_R4).
 These tools aim to check as much of these guidelines (and general adherence to the FHIR specs) as is possible in an automated fashion.
 In addition, custom checks can be defined.

-To provide a consistent experience across platforms, these tools are packaged in a Docker container, based on Ubuntu 20.04.
+To provide a consistent experience across platforms, these tools are packaged in a Docker container, based on Alpine Linux.
 They can be invoked either on a local system or as part of a Github workflow.

 ## Functionality

 At its heart, this tool allows an author of FHIR conformance resources to quickly create a set of automated checks on the files in the repository.
-The result can be used both for manual inspection as for automated workflows. _How_ this can be done is described in the next section; this section aims to summarize _what_ it does (and why).
+The result can be used both for manual inspection and for automated workflows. _How_ this can be done is described in the next section; this section aims to summarize _what_ it does (and why).

 ### Resource validation